OriserveAI/orichain/README.md

-# ORICHAIN
+# 🔗 ORICHAIN

-It is a custom wrapper made for RAG use cases made to be integrated with your endpoints.
-It caters:
+**Orichain** is a Python library designed as a custom wrapper for Retrieval-Augmented Generation (RAG) use cases, built to integrate seamlessly with your endpoints.

+It provides support for:

 - Embedding creation
     - AWS Bedrock